sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-text-skills.md

 Content-Type: application/json
 ```

-Repeat for additional fields: "content", "languageCode", "keyPhrases", and "organization"s in this exercise.
+Repeat for additional fields: "content", "languageCode", "keyPhrases", and "organizations" in this exercise.
 You can return multiple fields via `$select` using a comma-delimited list.

 You can use GET or POST, depending on query string complexity and length.
 For more information, see [Query using the REST API](https://docs.microsoft.com/azure/search/search-query-rest-api).